cpoussot/LF/README.md

 The material contained in this package is mostly used to feel the LF and for education purpose.
 Additional features to deal with passivity and port-Hamiltonian  systems are also given.

 ## Main reference (from the author)

+In addition to the highly relevant references mentionned in the introduction, interested reader may also refer to the paper ["Data-driven modeling and control of large-scale dynamical systems in the Loewner framework"](https://doi.org/10.1016/bs.hna.2021.12.015), by I.V.
+Gosea, C. Poussot-Vassal and A.C.
+Antoulas, which details some recent advances.

 ```
 @article{GPVA:2022,